One Way Street (book)

-One Way Street (Einbahnstraße) is an anthology of brief meditations by Walter Benjamin collected and published as a book in 1928.
+One Way Street (Einbahnstraße) is an anthology of brief meditations by Walter Benjamin collected and published as a book in January of 1928.
 The reflections composing its cycle were mostly written coterminously with the drafting phase of his doctoral thesis The Origin of German Tragic Drama, during his personally transformative though ultimately failed romance with Asja Lācis.
 Many of the pieces that were published individually prior to their appearance as a collection first ran as feuilleton in newspapers—a critical, artistic, sometimes purely humorous or bizarre space-filling feature of newspaper formats in Europe at the time.